 Lithium jump starter vs lead acid

 Lithium-Ion has the added advantage of holding a charge longer, being more lightweight, and outputting a huge amount of power fast.
 They also don’t leak unlike a seal lead acid battery if left on its side for a long period of time.

 For storage, there is no better product than a small compact emergency jump starter.
 Every car should come standard with one and they are so easy to use.
 Just connect it to your battery and press start.
 Waite 20 seconds and then start your car.

 There are built-in safety features so you won’t get it wrong and short out your electrics.
-Most lithium-ion jump packs now have a light, and USB charging ports for your phone so not only can it save your car it can jump-start your phone.
+Most lithium-ion jump packs now have a light, and USB charging ports for your phone.
+Not only can it save your car it can jump-start your phone.